wizarrrr/wizarr/docs/getting-started/reverse-proxy.md

 {% endtab %}

 {% tab title="Path" %}
-You need the [responce replacement](https://github.com/caddyserver/replace-response) module to use this config.
+You need the [response replacement](https://github.com/caddyserver/replace-response) module to use this config.

 Add the following site block to your Caddyfile: